ZebZeb13/Buzzer-button/README.md

 # Buzzer button
+This project is based on a arduino mega.
 This project has a maximum of 10 buzzers, but you can play with 1,2...10 buzzers plug anywhere.
 <br>
 The buzzer library can support more buzzers.